Workers' and Peasants' Inspection of East Germany: Work

-The system was built on, at last count, around 280,000 volunteers, known as "people's inspectors" (Volkskontrolleure), who were employed in cooperatives, enterprises and combines, ministries and administrations.
+The system was built on, by 1988, around 280,000 volunteers, known as "people's inspectors" (Volkskontrolleure), who were employed in cooperatives, enterprises and combines, ministries and administrations.
 Volkskontrolleure did not have to be members of the SED.
 They monitored their colleagues, though only members of ABI committees were authorized to issue binding directives and impose disciplinary measures, so their actual influence was relatively limited.
-ABI committees furthermore rarely made use of disciplinary measures; in 1980, the ABI imposed 1856 binding directives, but only 13 administrative penalties.
+ABI committees furthermore rarely made use of disciplinary measures; in 1980, the ABI imposed 1,856 binding directives, but only 13 administrative penalties.

-Nevertheless, newspapers often reported on the successes of the people's inspectors, especially in matters of supply shortages and poor service delivery and particularly egregious cases were even analyzed on East German television.
+Nevertheless, newspapers often reported on the successes of the people's inspectors, especially in matters of supply shortages and poor service delivery and particularly serious cases were even analyzed on East German television, especially on the current affairs television programme Prisma.
 However, in total, only 15% of ABI controls were ever made public and emphasis was placed on propaganda value.
 Cases that could have pointed to wrong decisions and errors by the party and state leadership were not discussed, the blame often being put primarily on individuals.

+Angered by negative reports by Prisma on the East German economy, Central Committee Secretary responsible for economics Günter Mittag forbade the ABI from giving access to their reports to Prisma in 1987, though they continued to receive them through other channels.

 In addition, the leadership and boards of parties, mass organizations, certain ministries (especially the ministries of the so-called "armed organs" such as the Stasi), the public prosecutor's office and courts, as well as the press remained excluded from ABI controls.